Michael Collins (Irish author): Early life and education

 Collins was born in Limerick.
-He earned an athletic scholarship to University of Notre Dame and received his PhD in Creative Writing from the Oxford University.
+He earned an athletic scholarship to University of Notre Dame and received a master's degree from Oxford University.
+He has a doctorate from the University of Illinois Chicago.

 Athletics

 A former member of the Irish National Team for the 100k distance (62.2 miles), Collins holds the Irish national masters record over the 100k distance.
 As captain of the Irish National Team in 2010, he won a bronze medal at the World 100k Championships held in Gibraltar.
 He has also won The 100-mile Himalayan Stage Race and The Mount Everest Challenge Marathon, along with The Last Marathon in Antarctica, and The North Pole Marathon.